BlackPanter115/AddRaizo/Manual/README.md

 ```

 ## Create the /boot-isos directory
-Open a terminal an type the next command
+Open a terminal and type the next command

 ```bash
 sudo mkdir /boot-isos